-Shared taxis (or grand taxis) are common but create close contact for a long period of time.
+Shared taxis (or grand taxis) are common but create a close contact for a long period of time.
 Don’t get in if it’s a majority of male.
 Where possible, sit next to a woman!

 When using private taxis, the driver will most likely not use a meter so agree on the price beforehand.
 Be firm.
 Stay alert.

 4. Use common sense

 Male or female, home or foreign country, avoid walking alone at night down dark streets and alleys, poor-lit areas, and isolated areas.
 Take this more seriously if you’re a woman.
 Common sense!
 Don’t go anywhere at night where you feel uncomfortable.